araj6523/OCR/README.md

 ## Features

 - **OCR with Tesseract:** Utilizes Tesseract for extracting text details from Thai ID cards.
+Trained data using a sample Thai ID Card for better Extraction
 - **MongoDB Integration:** Stores the extracted information in a MongoDB database for efficient data management.
 - **CRUD Operations:**
   - **Create:** Add new ID card details to the database.